Moonlight for Two still

 A Tale of Two Kitties still

 As soon as I got my Echo Show I started thinking about writing some video skills to take advantage of the new device platform.
 Based on reviews and online discussion groups it seemed like kids were particularly excited about the Show.
 I know kids love cartoons and there are plenty of old classic cartoons in the public domain, so I decided to write a Cartoon Player skill.
-When it was announced the Show was coming to the UK and India, I decided I would release Cartoon Player in those regions as well.

 What it does